 We recommend M1 Financing for passive investing and Webull for active investing.

-M1 Financing provides pie-based software that makes it super-easy for beginners to get started investing.
+M1 Financing provides pie-based software that makes it super-easy to invest in the stock market for beginners.

 At M1 Financing, you choose the companies or funds you want to invest in.
 And, if you want to invest in one of your favorite companies whose stock prices are too high, you can purchase fractional shares instead of full shares.